benlavender/homelab-docs/guides/CheatSheet.md

 stow <package> --verbose --simulate
 # Stow a package even if the target files exist (files will be overwritten in the stow directory):
 stow <package> --adopt
+# Stow a package but do not merge/un-merge directories with a similar stucture:
+stow <package> --no-folding
 # Stow a package with a specific target directory:
 stow <package> --target <target>
 # Stow a package with a specific target directory and a specific stow directory: